uddipan/Udacity_SelfDriving/Project5-VehicleDetection/writeup_template.md

 Here's an example result showing the heatmap from a video frame, the result of `scipy.ndimage.measurements.label()` and the bounding boxes then overlaid on the frame:

-### Here are six frames and their corresponding heatmaps:
+### Here is the frame and its corresponding heatmap:

 ![alt text](heatmap.png)